Australia, China or USA - Which is more urbanised?

 With smart planning, however, nature can offer a cost-effective solution to many of these problems.
 Our research (Planting Healthy Air) confirms that having more trees in the urban environment brings us better air, soil and water quality; significantly reduces heat; improves mental health and wellbeing; and improves property value.
 And of course, more trees, means more important habitat for urban wildlife and all those recreating urban humans too.

-That’s why we’re working in conjunction with the global 100 Resilient Cities program, Resilient Melbourne, the Victorian Government, developers, planners, communities and 32 local governments, to develop a comprehensive Urban Forest Strategy for greater metropolitan Melbourne.
-In the strategy, we hope to cover not just trees, but all types of vegetation in Melbourne’s parks, gardens, river and creek corridors, wetlands, street and railway corridors, backyards and community gardens.
+That’s why we’re working in conjunction with the global 100 Resilient Cities program, Resilient Melbourne, the Victorian Government, developers, planners, communities and 32 local governments, and developed a comprehensive Urban Forest Strategy for greater metropolitan Melbourne.
+In the strategy, we cover not just trees, but all types of vegetation in Melbourne’s parks, gardens, river and creek corridors, wetlands, street and railway corridors, backyards and community gardens.

-Building on the successful impact our cities projects continue to have across the United States, our first urban project in Australia will provide an evidence base to inform future planning for an even more liveable and sustainable city.
+Building on the successful impact our cities projects continue to have across the United States, our first urban project in Australia provides an evidence base to inform future planning for an even more liveable and sustainable city.

 "We've shown what can be done on a relatively small scale in our local creek.
 The fact that The Nature Conservancy and its partners are developing a plan to improve urban greenery across Melbourne is so exciting.
 It will bring huge benefits for nature and for the people of Melbourne over the long term."